itexpatchina/CloudFlareWARP/README.md

 <img width="412" height="175" alt="image" src="https://github.com/user-attachments/assets/85de15ed-373f-4fa6-a220-8a40833430e5" />

-I said in prevous sentences that this config "is supposed to work", but it surely won't if you are inside China, because the endpoint "engage.cloudflareclient.com:2408" will resolved into an IP address that is geographically near your location and likely already banned by GFW.
+I said in one of prevous sentences that this config "is supposed to work", but it surely will not if you are inside China, because the endpoint "engage.cloudflareclient.com:2408" is liely to be resolved into an IP address that is geographically near your location and most certainly already banned by GFW.